cfinlay/cfinlay.github.io/_news/202007-deeprender.md

 ---
 layout: post
-title: 'Started a research scientist position at Deep Render'
+title: 'Started as a research scientist at Deep Render'
 date: 2020-07-06
 inline: false
 ---